Canada's Trudeau exploits rival's split on vaccines as parliament reconvenes

 By Steve Scherer

-Conservative Party leader Erin O'Toole, whose party came in second in the Sept.
-20 vote, has been unable to persuade a portion of his caucus to get inoculated, which means they will not be let into the House of Commons when it reopens on Nov.
-22.
+Conservative leader Erin O'Toole, whose party finished second in seats in the Sept.
+20 election, has been unable to persuade a portion of his caucus to get inoculated against COVID-19, which means those legislators will not be let into the House when it reopens on Monday.

 The party declines to say how many of its parliamentary members are unvaccinated.
-O'Toole encourages the use of vaccines and says his MPs will follow House of Commons' rules, but some leading figures in his party want accommodations.
+O'Toole encourages the use of vaccines and says his caucus will follow House rules, but some leading figures in his party want accommodations.

 The party split is undermining O'Toole as he fights to ward off a leadership review.
-A Conservative senator on Monday launched a petition aimed at ousting O'Toole within six months, saying he was a poor and untrustworthy leader.
+Late on Tuesday, the party removed Conservative Senator Denise Batters from its national caucus after she launched a petition to oust O'Toole, saying he was a poor and untrustworthy leader.

+"I will not tolerate an individual discrediting and showing a clear lack of respect towards the efforts of the entire Conservative caucus," O'Toole said in a statement.

 "The vaccination issue is sort of coming back and repeating on the (Conservative) party as its absolute worst liability," said Shachi Kurl, executive director of the Angus Reid Institute, a research foundation.